dentaku65/pelisalacartait/README.md

 new site coded, credits: zanzibar1982, dentaku65 [with plot]

 **Liberoita (*)**:
-new site coded, credits: dentaku65
+new site coded, credits: dentaku65 [with plot]

 **Guardarefilm (*)**:
 new site coded, credits: dentaku65